Marie Stopes: Personal life

-Stopes had a relationship, mainly through correspondence, with Japanese botanist Kenjiro Fujii, whom she met at the University of Munich in 1904 while researching her PhD In 1907, during her 1904–1910 tenure at Manchester University, she arranged to research in Japan, allowing her to be with Fujii.
-The relationship ended.
+Stopes had a relationship, mainly through correspondence, with Japanese botanist Kenjiro Fujii, who she met at the University of Munich in 1904 while researching her PhD, and with whom she continued a romantic relationship in London.
+In 1907, during her 1904–1910 tenure at Manchester University, she arranged to research in Japan, allowing her to be with Fujii.
+The relationship however came to an end in Japan.

 In 1911, Stopes married Canadian geneticist Reginald Ruggles Gates.
 She had maintained her name out of principle; her work was blooming while his was struggling.
-Stopes was part of the Women’s Freedom League and he was strongly opposed to her support for suffragettes and seemingly, was frustrated.
+Stopes was part of the Women's Freedom League and he was strongly opposed to her support for suffragettes and seemingly, was frustrated.
 The marriage fell apart amid squabbling over the house and rent.
 After another year, she sought legal advice about ending the marriage.
 Not receiving useful help, she read the legal code seeking a way to get a divorce.
 On 11 May 1913, Stopes filed for divorce on the grounds that the marriage had never been consummated.
-Gates left England the following year and did not contest the divorce, although he disputed Stopes’s claims, describing her as "super-sexed to a degree that was almost pathological".
+Gates left England the following year and did not contest the divorce, although he disputed Stopes's claims, describing her as "super-sexed to a degree that was almost pathological".
 He added to this "I could have satisfied the desires of any normal woman".

 In 1918 she married Humphrey Verdon Roe, the financial backer of her most famous work, Married Love: A New Contribution to the Solution of the Sex Difficulties.
 Their son, Harry Stopes-Roe, was born in 1924.

 In 1923, Marie Stopes bought the Old Higher Lighthouse on the Isle of Portland, Dorset, as an escape from the difficult climate of London during her court case against Halliday Sutherland.
 The island's Jurassic fossil forests provided her with endless interest.
 She founded and curated the Portland Museum, which opened in 1930.
 The cottage housing the museum was an inspiration behind The Well-Beloved, a novel by Thomas Hardy, who was a friend of Marie Stopes.

 In the 1940s, Stopes disliked Harry's companion, Mary Eyre Wallis, who was the daughter of the noted engineer Barnes Wallis.
 When Harry announced their engagement in October 1947, his mother set about "to try to sabotage the union".
 She found fault with Mary and wrote to Mary's father to complain.
 She tried to get Humphrey's support against the marriage, arguing that any grandchildren might inherit Mary's myopia.
 He was not persuaded.
 Later, believing "he had betrayed her by this marriage", Stopes cut him out of any substantial inheritance.

 Stopes died on 2 October 1958, aged 77, from breast cancer at her home in Dorking, Surrey.
 Her will left her clinic to the Eugenics Society; most of her estate went to the Royal Society of Literature.
 Her son Harry received her copy of the Greater Oxford Dictionary and other small items.
 An English Heritage blue plaque commemorates Stopes at 28 Cintra Park, Upper Norwood, where she lived from 1880 to 1892.